CanonLaw.info

 Resources in the General History of Canon and Roman Law

+Canon law possess a 2000-year history and, drawing as it does upon a legal tradition that reaches back to the Old Testament, and being organized around Roman Law, tracking its history presents a challenge to students and researchers.
 This page presents basic resources for studying the history of canon law.
-Some of the works listed here might have been eclipsed by later studies but all works listed here are of lasting value and were themselves carefully read and understood by those who later improved on them.
+Some of the works listed here might have been eclipsed by later studies but most are of lasting value and were themselves carefully read and understood by those who later improved on them.

-Pietro Gasparri, "Praefatio [Codicis Iuris Canonici emendationem]", available in any monographic printing of the Pio-Benedictine Code; Eng. trans. in Edward Peters, The 1917 or Pio-Benedictine Code in English Translation with Extensive Scholarly Apparatus (Ignatius, 2001) 1-19. • Notes: The first half of Card.
-Gasparri’s famous Preface brings the reader up to the 19th century, while the second half narrates the development of the 1917 Code.
-On the authority of Gasparri, see, e.g., G. Osterlé, "Gasparri (Pierre)", DDC V: 939, and W. Peters, "Gasparri, Pietro" NCE2 VI: 103-104.
+• Pietro Gasparri, "Praefatio", available in any monographic printing of the Pio-Benedictine Code; Eng. trans. in Edward Peters, The 1917 or Pio-Benedictine Code in English Translation with Extensive Scholarly Apparatus (Ignatius, 2001) 1-19. • Notes: The first half of Card.
+Gasparri’s famous Preface brings the reader to the end of the 19th century, while the second half narrates the development of the 1917 Code.
+On the place of Gasparri in canonistics, see, e.g., G. Osterlé, "Gasparri (Pierre)", DDC V: 939; W. Peters, "Gasparri, Pietro", NCE2 VI: 103-104; and wiki Pietro Gasparri.

-Constant Van de Weil (=, =), History of Canon Law (Peeters/Eerdmans, 1991).
-Review: R. Trupia in The Jurist 52 (1992) 740-741.
-Notes: One can (and perhaps should, if a beginner) skip the introduction and the first chapter (but read them later).
-Though Van de Weil sometimes strays into a bit too much religious order history, overall this is a solid “first book”.
-Order book here
+Constant Van de Wiel (Dutch priest, 1924-2007), History of Canon Law, (Peeters/Eerdmans, 1991) = pp. Review: R. Trupia in Jurist 52 (1992) 740-741.
+Notes: One can (and perhaps should, if a beginner) skip the introduction and the first chapter (read them later).
+Van de Wiel sometimes strays into too much religious order history but overall this is a solid “first book”.
+See also In Memoriam Constant Van de Wiel, here.

 Advanced studies

-Alphonsus Stickler (Austrian Salesian/Roman prelate, 1910-2007), Historia Iuris Canonici Juris Latini, Historia Fontium (Augustae Taurinorum, 1950) 469 pp. • Reviews: E. Roelker in The Jurist 11 (1951) 442-443; P. Fedele, Ephemerides Iuris Canonici 6 (1950) 93-94.
-Notes: Superb.
+Alphonsus Maria Stickler (Austrian Salesian/Roman prelate, 1910-2007), Historia Iuris Canonici Juris Latini, Historia Fontium, (Augustae Taurinorum, 1950) xvi-469 pp. Reviews: E. Roelker in Jurist 11 (1951) 442-443; P. Fedele, Ephemerides Iuris Canonici 6 (1950) 93-94.
+Notes: Excellent.
 Titled as if it were the first volume of a projected three-volume work, the other two volumes were never written (pressing duties from the Holy See prevented Stickler's return to the project), so the numeric "1" may be, and should be for clarity's sake, omitted from the title.

-James Brundage, Medieval Canon Law (Longman,1995) 260 pp. Reviews: C. Reid, Studia Canonica 32 (1998) 563-565, and K. Christensen, The Jurist 56 (1996) 948-949. • Very readable, quite accessible to non-canonists (even those who have not read everything in "General Overviews"), paints an engrossing picture of the practice of canon law.
+James Brundage (American scholar, 1929-2021), Medieval Canon Law, (Longman,1995) xii-260 pp. Reviews: C. Reid in Studia Canonica 32 (1998) 563-565; and K. Christensen in Jurist 56 (1996) 948-949.
+Notes: Very readable, quite accessible to non-canonists (even those who have not read everything in "General Overviews"), paints an engrossing picture of the practice of canon law in the Middle Ages.
 Excellent work to introduce longer studies.
 Good chapters on pre-medieval canon law, too.
 Consider starting with chapter 4, and saving ch.
 2-3 for last.
-Order Brundage here.
+Order Brundage here. wiki James Brundage.

 Pennington